 Northeastern’s Co-op and Career Development Career Fairs provide the ideal venue to build and maintain your brand on our campus.
-These career fairs and expos allow you to connect with undergraduate, graduate students, as well as alumni who are exploring full-time, co-op or internship opportunities.
+These career fairs and startup expos allow you to connect with undergraduate, graduate students, as well as alumni who are exploring co-op, internships or full-time opportunities.

-Traditionally, the Fall Fair (early October) and Spring Fair (early February) have drawn over 2,700 students and alumni from all majors, as well as over 400 employers, including government and non-profit agencies.
+Traditionally, the Fall October Fair and Spring February Fair have attracted over 5,500 students and alumni from all majors, as well as over 500 employers, including government and nonprofit agencies.

 Additionally, we partner with the Center for Entrepreneurship Education and offer employers an opportunity to participate in:

 On Fire to Hire Startup Expo, Monday, Feb.
 27, 2017

 Direct questions to email@example.com

 Sponsored by the Northeastern University Center for Entrepreneurship Education in partnership with Cooperative Education and Career Development, the College of Computer & Information Science, the D’Amore-McKim School of Business, and the Michael J. and Ann Sherman Center for Engineering Entrepreneurship Education.